Dan Mensher, Chair

 brings extensive experience as a biochemist working in both the Biotech industry as well as academia.
 She has served in a number of capacities including research scientist, senior scientist, project manager and business development officer within the drug development and health sciences industry.
 After winning a Fulbright award to study at the University of Glasgow in Scotland, she returned to the US to continue her research.
 She earned her PhD in Biomolecular structure and drug design from the University of Washington and then worked with local biotech company, Targeted Genetics to develop and scale up their AAV gene therapy platform.
 From there, she moved to the UW, where she helped to establish the Center for Systems and Translational Research on Infectious Disease (STRIDE).
 This center is dedicated to using high-throughput technologies to expand the scope of biological investigations towards improving the health care quality and training new scientists.
 She lives on a houseboat on Lake Union where she enjoys swimming, biking and tree-climbing with her three young children.

-works in strategic communications for the Natural Resources Defense Council, a leading nonprofit organization that uses science, law, and policy to protect the environment.
+is the director of strategic communications for the International Boreal Conservation Campaign, which seeks to protect and sustainably manage Canada’s Boreal Forest–the largest intact forest left on the planet.
+Before joining IBCC, Emily worked for the Natural Resources Defense Council, a leading nonprofit organization that uses science, law, and policy to protect the environment.
 Emily has written extensively about climate change, clean energy, and public health for national publications and online platforms.
-Diagnosed with breast cancer at the age of 32, Emily also writes about life after cancer and advocates for young survivors through Stupid Cancer and other organizations.
+Diagnosed with breast cancer at the age of 32, Emily has also written about life after cancer and advocates for young survivors through Stupid Cancer and other organizations.
 Emily received her BA from Harvard University.
 She moved to Seattle in 2011 after living on the Navajo Nation in Northern Arizona, and now resides in Ballard with her husband and two children.

 Dr. Jennifer Klein